megatyx/PayPay_Demo/README.md

 While I set out in the preliminary project with Unit Tests, I found that I just didn't have enough time to show off the coding stategy that I wanted to use and maintain good, usable tests.
 Generally, I like to unit test my models first using Test Driven Development.
 I will go back and add them at some point if I have time.
 I wrote in a semi-MVVM structure so that I could unit test better, however, I ended up running out of time.

+### Why did you include Core Data if you didn't use it?
+This one is out of habbit.
+Many times, I'll start a new project without core data only to need it later.
+For me here, just in case I decided to use it, it just made sense to just go ahead and put it there.
+To me, it's far more easier than trying to add it manually later.

 ### Factories?
 Those are old!

 I've gotten this criticism before.
 While I think that it's valid, I only use factories here in two places and only then for URL related things.
 The reason for this is security concerns.
 String literals are still exposed in the binaries of iPhone files.
 If you put your entire URL endpoint in a giant string constants folder, you will expose your endpoints to malicious users.
 Not only does this factory method help obfuscate endpoints and mitigate this issue, but it has the added benefit of maintaining URL related clensing and realiablility all in one place.